 Director of Engineering, Infrastructure, and Security

-Mission guided Trove in selecting ECS to operate its container architecture as a lower-overhead, easier-to-learn alternative better fit for Trove’s use case than EKS.
-This recommendation best accommodated Trove’s request that its internal team receive training and support from Mission to be able to later containerize and manage its own applications in production.
+The engagement started in January 2021 with Mission guiding Trove in selecting ECS to operate its container architecture as a lower-overhead, easier-to-learn alternative better fit for Trove’s use case than EKS.
+This recommendation best accommodated Trove’s request that its internal team receive training and support from Mission to be able to later containerize and manage future applications in production.

 After building Trove’s trust through the successful containerization project, the company further engaged Mission to take advantage of several of its AWS managed services.
 Trove has now replaced its previous NOC solution with Mission Cloud One, which it found to be a more capable, more proactive and prescriptive, and far more affordable service for meeting its monitoring, support, cost optimization, DevOps, and enterprise tooling needs.
 Trove also recently added Mission Managed Detection and Response (MDR) as its SOC solution.